 Kunsthalle Wien is the City of Vienna’s institution for international contemporary art and discourse.
 At its venues in Museumsquartier and on Karlsplatz, it presents exhibitions of contemporary art and contextualizes them in their social and political contexts.
 Special emphasis is placed on research into artistic practices and supporting local and international artists.
 Given the key role that art plays in processes of social change, Kunsthalle Wien advocates the productive contributions that arts-based ways of thinking can make in all domains of the public sphere.

 A diverse program of events, including public conversations, performances, symposia, and interdisciplinary formats as well as extensive art education and publishing programs amplify Kunsthalle Wien’s profile as a site of lively and fruitful exchanges of ideas and opinions.

-Ivet Ćurlin, Nataša Ilić und Sabina Sabolović, the Kunsthalle Wien’s new directors, have based their program on twenty years of collective work in Zagreb and internationally.
+What, How & for Whom / WHW (Ivet Ćurlin, Nataša Ilić and Sabina Sabolović), Kunsthalle Wien’s artistic directors, have based their program on twenty years of collective work in Zagreb and internationally.
 That work has been particularly interested in artistic practices located outside the centers of power, as well as the links to various activist endeavors.
-WHW therefore aims to put Vienna in all its diversity at the center of the program, setting up exchanges with geographies, histories and knowledges that have less visibility and recognition than activities in the main western capitals.
+WHW therefore puts Vienna in all its diversity at the center of the program, setting up exchanges with geographies, histories and knowledges that have less visibility and recognition than activities in the main western capitals.